lunstb/NHS-Operations/Setting_Up_Local_Database/README.md

 ```
 mysql.server start
 ```
-Now, you can log in to the server with the default (nonexistant) credentials:
+Now, you can log in to the server with the default (non-existant) credentials:
 ```
 mysql -uroot
 ```